-Depending on the deck you look at, the Chariot Card will be an emperor or prince on his “mobile fighting platform,” a priest on (or as above “part of”) a chariot, or a shiny red corvette.
-Thus, the subtle inferences change, but the basic meaning is clear to all.
+Depending on the deck you look at, the Chariot Card will be an emperor or prince on his “mobile fighting platform,” a priest on (or as we see in Waite's Chariot, “a part of”) a chariot, or a shiny red corvette.
+Thus, the subtle implications change, but the basic meaning is clear to all.
 This man wins.

 Okay, take a nice, slow, deep breath . . .
 Warrior-priests riding about freely dispensing (their idea of) “justice” is as arcane a concept in most parts of the world today as chariots.
 The man here is not royalty, not a military hero, nor is he a wealthy merchant.
 He is the archetypal “warrior-priest” and “he is one with” his chariot of stone (faith, solidity, resoluteness, strength) which is, unsurprisingly, drawn by mythical beasts, thereby strengthening his “righteousness.”

 Forget the fact that the religious symbolism of this card is drawn from a dozen highly-incompatible religious beliefs.
 This man is sacrosanct.
 He is “the law” and the adjudicator of the law.
 He can’t fail (an impossibility) because “God” (over a dozen actually) supports him.